Tenders required 3.7.1

 Tenderers are deemed to accept the online user agreement applying to the website and must comply with the requirements set out on the website.

 Tenders lodged after the closing time or lodged at a location or in a manner that is contrary to that specified in this request for tenders will be disqualified from the tendering process and will be ineligible for consideration.
-However, a late tender may be accepted where the tenderer can clearly demonstrate to the satisfaction of us that late lodgement of the tender was caused by a system interruption in case of the eTender system or that access was denied or that a major/critical incident hindered the delivery of their tender documents (tenderers must contact the Tenders VIC helpdesk (prior to the closing time) to lodge the issue before contacting our representative) and, in either case, that the integrity of the tendering process will not be compromised by accepting a tender after the closing time.
+However, a late tender may be accepted where the tenderer can clearly demonstrate to the satisfaction of us that late lodgement of the tender was caused by a system interruption in case of the eTender system or that access was denied or that a major/critical incident hindered the delivery of their tender documents (tenderers must contact the Buying for Victoria helpdesk (prior to the closing time) to lodge the issue before contacting our representative) and, in either case, that the integrity of the tendering process will not be compromised by accepting a tender after the closing time.

 We'll inform a tenderer whose tender was lodged after the closing time of its ineligibility for consideration.